 Part of our ongoing investigations into the crystal nature of these films is to study the influence of post-deposition storage upon crystal development.
 Figure 8 compares an XRD spectrum obtained from a room-temperature-deposited-coating after 90 hours of annealing at 80°C with the spectrum from the as-received powder.
 The peaks in the annealed coating spectrum appear to be in identical positions to the prominent peaks of the Lumogen powder spectrum.
 This result indicates that the crystal structure within the annealed coating is quite similar if not identical to the Lumogen powder.
-Moreover, this crystal structure is obviously different to that of the as-deposited coating as seen in figure 7, which is clearly observable through the loss of the amorphous background seen in the $2\theta$ region between $20^{\circ}$ and $40^{\circ}$ of the as-deposited coating spectrum, and the subsequent growth of peaks in this same region seen for the annealing coating spectrum.
-The evolution of these peaks at relatively large values of $2\theta$ , and thus relatively small d-spacing values, indicate a dramatic increase in short-range order within the film after annealing.
+Moreover, this crystal structure is obviously different to that of the as-deposited coating as seen in figure 7, which is clearly observable through the loss of the amorphous background seen in the 2θ region between 20° and 40° of the as-deposited coating spectrum.
+The evolution of these peaks at relatively large values of 2θ , and thus relatively small d-spacing values, indicate a dramatic increase in short-range order within the film after annealing.